 Bake biscuits until they are lightly brown, about 20-25 minutes.
 Brush each biscuit with melted butter and use a knife or spatula to cut between biscuits.
 Serve piping hot with local honey and of course, more butter.
 Enjoy HOT!

 - 5-6 cup vegetable oil, for frying

 - 1 lb. boneless, skinless chicken thighs (about 5-6)

 - 2 Tbsp. hot sauce

 - 1 tsp. cayenne

-Place oil in a heavy Dutch oven on the stove and heat to 325 degrees.
+Place oil in a heavy Dutch oven on the stove or outdoor grill and heat to 325 degrees.
 Pat chicken dry with paper towels.
 In a large bowl, combine buttermilk and hot sauce.
 In a second large bowl, thoroughly combine flour, salt, pepper, garlic powder, onion powder and cayenne.